DHRUV5656/finalproject/README.md

 This is my final project
 #azure link   https://thankful-tree-0d114a710.3.azurestaticapps.net/

-Dentile: Your Smile, Our Priority
+Dentile: Your Smile, Our Priority.

 Dentile is an innovative dental clinic website designed to address the aforementioned challenges and provide a seamless and informative experience for users seeking dental care.